paulkarpenko/us-code-ui/uscode/title-35-patents/chapter-029-remedies-for-infringement-of-patent-and-other-actions.md

 ### Statutory Notes

 #### Constitutionality
-For information regarding constitutionality of this section, as added by section 2(a)(2) of Pub.
-L. 102–560, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Appendix 1, Acts of Congress Held Unconstitutional in Whole or in Part by the Supreme Court of the United States.
+For information regarding the constitutionality of this section, as added by section 2(a)(2) of Pub.
+L. 102–560, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.

 #### Effective Date
 Section effective with respect to violations that occur on or after Oct.
 28, 1992, see section 4 of Pub.
 L. 102–560, set out as an Effective Date of 1992 Amendment note under [section 2541 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2541&num=0&edition=prelim), Agriculture.